LKWLaLa/LKWLaLa.github.io/_posts/2016-08-27-Writing-a-Custom-Pagination-Directive.md

     </div>
 ```

-On my index view template, where I want the buttons to appear, I add my new pagination directive element:
+On my stories index view template, where I want the buttons to appear, I add my new pagination directive element:

 ```html
 <my-pagination